Weyl formulae for Schr\"odinger operators with critically singular potentials

+We shall postpone the proof of Lemma~\ref{smallinterval} to the end of next section, and first see how we can apply it to the proof of \eqref{a.2}.

-To do this, we shall follow the classical approach of rewriting these traces using the wave equation.
+To make use of the above lemma, we shall follow the classical approach of rewriting the traces using the wave equation.
 To this end, let $P^0=\sqrt{H^0}$ and $P_V=\sqrt{H_V}$ be the square roots of the two Hamiltonians.
 Then since the Fourier transform of the indicator function $\1_\la(\tau)$ is $2\tfrac{\sin \la t}t$, we have for $\lambda$ not in the spectrum of $P^0$

 if

 is the kernel of the solution operator for $f\to (\cos tP^0)f=u^0(t,x)$, where $u^0$ solves the wave equation

 Note that \eqref{2.6} is the kernel of a bounded operator on $L^2(M)$, and when we check that \eqref{2.7} is valid, it suffices to do so when $f$ is a finite linear combination of the $\{e_j^0\}$ since such functions are dense in $L^2(M)$.
 We shall use similar facts in what follows.
 See \cite{SoggeHangzhou} for more details.